The HCG Diet – A New Level Of Crazy

 Why The HCG Diet Is Total Bulls**t

-First up, the hormone in question (HCG) has been shown to cause quite nasty headaches, blood clots, and constipation.
-Couple that with a ban on carbohydrates, and you’ve got a recipe for a severe lack of energy.
+First up, the hormone in question (HCG) has been shown to cause nasty side effects which include headaches, blood clots, and constipation.

-Many people who have tried this plan have reported being unable to climb the stairs in their home after just a couple of weeks.
-One particularly sad case came from a generally fit soccer referee who got so ill she could no longer perform her job, before regaining weight the moment she came off the plan anyway.
+Many people who have tried the HCG diet have reported being unable to climb the stairs in their home, after just the first couple of weeks on the program.
+One very sad example came from a fit soccer referee who got so ill she could no longer perform her job, before regaining weight the moment she came off the plan anyway.

-There is no evidence to show HCG improves weight loss.
-None at all.
-On the contrary, in fact, a thorough review study published in the Canadian Medical Association Journal concluded that HCG is of absolutely no value to the management of obesity.
+On the contrary, a thorough meta-analysis published in the Canadian Medical Association Journal concluded that HCG is of absolutely no value to the management of obesity.
 (1)

 - HCG has no effect on fat mobilization, appetite, or reducing hunger.

-- Adverse effects can include headaches, irritability, restlessness, fatigue, depression, and pain at the injection site.
+- Adverse effects of HCG can include headaches, irritability, restlessness, fatigue, depression, and pain at the injection site.

-- There is no evidence that HCG is effective in combating obesity.
+- There is no evidence that HCG is effective for combating obesity.